magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45754-reward-points-not-added-after-applying-coupon-to-the-cart.md

 <ins>Actual results</ins>:

-No reward points are added to the customer according to the price rule.
+No reward points are added to the customer.

 ## Apply the patch